Learn how to use redundancy as a last resort when all alternative approaches have been considered

 5. Temporary or fixed-term employees enjoy the same statutory employment rights, including the right to be included in the consultation process and to a redundancy payment, as their permanent counterparts.

-6. Some special rules apply to fixed-term workers as far as collective consultation is concerned.
+6. Some special rules apply to fixed-term workersas far as collective consultation is concerned.
 They have a general right to be included in the redundancy process and must be individually consulted.
 However, the government has excluded fixed-term contracts that have reached their agreed term from the obligation to consult collectively.

 7. Zero hours contracts.
 Some workers may not enjoy the same statutory employment rights as permanent staff, including the right to be included in the consultation process and to a redundancy payment.
 If the worker is engaged under a genuinely casual relationship and is not an ‘employee’, they may not be covered by redundancy legislation.
 However, they may be entitled to other protection or be able to establish employment status.

-An employer is required to submit to the appropriate employee representatives for the purposes of collective consultation:
+For the purposes of collective consultation, an employer is required to submit to the appropriate employee representatives for the purposes of collective consultation:

 - the reasons for the proposals